 You can invest in an eyeglass cleaning machine for some periodic deep cleaning.
-This maintenance step is crucial to keep your eyeglasses longevity and clarity.
+This maintenance step is crucial to contribute to eyeglass longevity and clarity.

-With a machine to clean your eyeglasses costing as little as $20, you really don’t want to skip over this step.
-With any cleaning machines, always use clean lukewarm water even if the directions call for hot water.
-The high temperature can actually warp your frames and lens coating.
-Additionally, tap water can be used, but filtered water is recommended.
+A machine to clean your eyeglasses can cost as little as $20, which makes it entirely economical to engage in this important step.
+With any eyeglass cleaning machines, always use clean lukewarm water even if the directions call for hot water.
+The High-temperature water can actually warp your frames and lens coating.
+Although you can use, tap water in your glasses cleaning machine filtered water is recommended.

 Rating: 5 stars!

 Steps to clean small, inaccessible parts of glasses